Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 As you can probably see, this change increased the complexity of the test rather significantly, as suddenly we find ourselves dealing with some additional state and a much more involved mocking setup.
 It also became less clear what exactly is it that we're trying to verify or whether we're doing it correctly, making the whole scenario harder to reason about.

 Even despite all that effort, this test is still not as resilient as we would've wanted.
 For example, adding another method to `IBlobStorage` and calling it from `DocumentManager` will cause the test to break as the mock wasn't previously taught how to deal with it.
-You can see how all of these issues and complexity can only extrapolate poorly in real projects with large test suites.
+You can see how all of these issues and complexity can only exacerbate in real projects with large test suites.

 One way or another, **tests that rely on mocks are inherently coupled to the implementation of the system and are fragile as the result**.
 This does not only impose an additional maintenance cost, as such tests need to be constantly updated, but makes them considerably less valuable as well.